Team-Nando/.github/profile/README.md

 ***Interested in Distribution Networks, Distributed Energy Resources (DERs), and Smart Grids?***

-Here you will find multiple repositories produced by [Prof Nando Ochoa](https://sites.google.com/view/luisfochoa)’s Research Team at [The University of Melbourne](https://electrical.eng.unimelb.edu.au/power-energy).
+Here you will find multiple repositories produced by [Prof Nando Ochoa](https://sites.google.com/view/luisfochoa)’s Research Team at [The University of Melbourne](https://electrical.eng.unimelb.edu.au/power-energy) 🇦🇺.
 These repositories can help you understand and develop advanced techniques to model and analyse distribution networks with DERs such as residential solar PV ☀️🏡, electric vehicles 🔌🚗, batteries 🔋, etc.

 The repositories have been designed for power engineers, students, researchers, consultants, etc. They require some knowledge of coding (of course! 🤓) but not too advanced 😉.

+In most of our repositories, you will be using [OpenDSS](https://www.epri.com/pages/sa/opendss) - an open source distribution network analysis tool developed by the Electric Power Research Instutite ([EPRI](https://www.epri.com/)), USA.
+OpenDSS will be used here entirely with Python code thanks to the [dss_python](https://github.com/dss-extensions/dss_python) module developed by researchers at the [University of Campinas](https://www.unicamp.br/unicamp/) in Brazil.
+So, thanks to our colleagues and friends at EPRI and at UNICAMP for this important contribution to the world! 🙏

 ## 1. Tutorial on DER Hosting Capacity
 This tutorial will guide you, using interactive code via Jupyter Notebook and Python, through the different steps to run advanced, detailed time-series simulations to properly assess the technical impacts of DERs (such as solar photovoltaics) on realistic three-phase unbalanced distribution networks.